-Can a person exposed to pneumonic plague avoid becoming
+Can a person exposed to pneumonic plague avoid becoming sick?

-reduce the chance of becoming sick if they begin treatment within seven days of their exposure.
+Yes.
+People who have had close contact with an infected person can greatly reduce the chance of becoming sick if they begin treatment within seven days of their exposure.
 Treatment consists of taking antibiotics for at least seven days.

 How quickly would someone get sick if exposed to plague bacteria through the air?